 The portion of the Incentive Fee based on capital gains for each period will equal 50% of the period's excess gain amount, until such payments equal 20% of the period's capital gain amount distributed or distributable to stockholders.
-Thereafter, the portion of the Incentive Fee based on capital gains for the period equals an amount such that the portion of the Incentive Fee payments to the Advisor based on capital gains for the period equals 20% of the period's remaining excess gain amount.
+Thereafter, the portion of the Incentive Fee based on capital gains for the period equals an amount such that the portion of the Incentive Fee payments to the Advisor based on capital gains for the period equals 20% of the period's capital gain amount distributed or distributable to stockholders.
 The result of this formula is that, if the portion of the Incentive Fee based on income for the period exceeds the period's hurdle, then the portion of the Incentive Fee based on capital gains will be capped at 20% of the capital gain amount.

-In calculating whether the portion of the Incentive Fee based on capital gains is payable with respect to any period, the Company accounts for its assets on a security-by-security basis.
+In calculating whether the portion of the Incentive Fee based on capital gains is payable with respect to any period, we account for assets on a security-by-security basis.
 In addition, the Company uses the "period-to-period" method pursuant to which the portion of the Incentive Fee based on capital gains for any period is based on realized capital gains for the period reduced by realized capital losses and gross unrealized capital depreciation for the period.
 Based on current interpretations of Section 205(b)(3) of the Investment Advisers Act of 1940 by the SEC and its staff, the calculation of unrealized depreciation for each portfolio security over a period is based on the fair value of the security at the end of the period compared to the fair value at the beginning of the period.
 Incentive Fees earned in any of the periods described above are not subject to modification or repayment based upon performance in a subsequent period.

-We are required under GAAP to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
-The accrual of this hypothetical capital gains incentive fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains incentive fee that would be payable at each measurement date.
-If such amount is positive at the end of the period, then we record a capital gains incentive fee equal to 20% of such amount, less the amount of capital gains related incentive fees already accrued in prior periods.
-If the resulting amount is negative, the accrual for GAAP in a given period may result in an additional expense.
+The Company is required under GAAP to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
+The accrual of this hypothetical capital gains Incentive Fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains Incentive Fee that would be payable at each measurement date.
+If such amount is positive at the end of the period, then we record a capital gains Incentive Fee equal to 20% of such amount, less the amount of capital gains related Incentive Fees already accrued in prior periods.
+If the resulting amount is negative, the accrual for GAAP in a given period may result in the reduction of an expense.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-However, it should be noted that a fee so calculated and accrued would not be payable under the Investment Advisers Act of 1940 or the Management Agreement.
+However, it should be noted that a fee so calculated and accrued would not be payable under the Advisers Act or the investment management agreement.
 Amounts actually paid will be consistent with the Advisers Act which specifically excludes consideration of unrealized capital appreciation.

-The capital gains fee due to the Advisor as calculated under the Management Agreement as described above was zero at December 31, 2014, December 31, 2013 and 2012.
-In accordance with GAAP, the hypothetical incentive fee for the years ended December 31, 2014, 2013 and 2012, resulted in a capital gains incentive fee of \$17,533,209, \$20,259,349 and \$5,494,735, respectively.
+The capital gains Incentive Fee due and payable to the Advisor as calculated under the investment management agreement as described above was zero at December 31, 2015, 2014 and 2013.
+In accordance with GAAP, the hypothetical liquidation for the years ended December 31, 2015, 2014 and 2013 resulted in a capital gains Incentive Fee (reversal)/accrual of \$(3,200,520), \$17,533,209 and \$20,259,349, respectively.
+The total cumulative accrued balance at December 31, 2015, 2014 and 2013 was zero, \$27,534,770 and \$25,754,084, respectively.